 Patients with a compromised airway may be best served by transport to the closest hospital with rapid transfer to a trauma center.

-Consider air medical resources but do not delay transport unnecessarily.
-(See Helicopter Criteria for Scene Transport).
+Consider air medical resources but do not delay transport unnecessarily. ( See Helicopter Criteria for Scene Transport).

-Guidelines for Field Triage of Injured Patients
+National Guideline for the Field Triage of Injured Patients